Sex-linked Clearbody budgerigar mutation

+Individual on the left has a yellow-morph Texas Clearbody mutation.
+Often, individuals with this mutation have white plumage.

 The Sex-linked (SL) Clearbody budgerigar mutation is one of approximately 30 mutations affecting the colour of budgerigars.
 It is the underlying mutation of the Texas Clearbody variety.

 Over the years many mutations have been reported which produce a (relatively) clear yellow or white body with normal black or dark wing markings, approximating to the beautiful painting of a (hypothetical) "laced Yellow" by R A Vowles shown in Dr M D S Armour's book, "Exhibition Budgerigars".
 In an article published in Cage and Aviary Birds Dr T Daniels summarised those that were known in 1981.
 Many of these failed to become established, and others, reported separately, may have been the same mutation which appeared in different parts of the world.
 The Sex-linked Clearbody was one which was established successfully in the US.